General Information and Application

 - The order of

-appearances at the Final Round will be determined by drawing.
-It
+appearances at the Final Round will be determined by drawing, right

 - The Finalists will

-perform the assigned concerto in its entirety from memory, with our
+perform the assigned concerto in its entirety from memory, with the

 official collaborative pianist on the second piano.
 The result will